 Ticket Price: Free Entry

 It displays the best objects associated with the regiment as an integrated part of The Soldiers Story gallery.
-This gallery also features material relating to the Sherwood Foresters and Derbyshire Yeomanry Regiments.
+This gallery in Nottingham also features material relating to the Sherwood Foresters and Derbyshire Yeomanry Regiments.
 The Museum seeks to preserve not only significant historical occurrences but also the individual stories of the soldiers whose valour and dedication to duty shaped these regiments’ contemporary iterations.
 On Tuesday, July 26, 2011, HRH Princess Alexandra officially opened the museum.

 2. West Shed Museum